Spread0x/saas-ui-example/packages/platform-core/README.md

 ### Challenges

 - Currently we are unable to use direct imports, because the build system does not properly handle them in the bundle.
-This is possible however, but would requirea a better build setup.
+This is possible however, but would require a better build setup.